starswap/UKIEPCMissingData/README.md

 # UKIEPCMissingData
 Two questions from UKIEPC 2021 and all of UKIEPC 2022 have no solutions or data.

-This repo will provide the missing solutions / data.
+This repo will provide the missing solutions and data.

 | Year | Problem         | Solution | Test Data | Codeforces |
 |------|-----------------|----------|-----------|------------|